brentp/goleft/indexcov/README.md

 indexcov
 ========

-quickly estimate coverage from the bam index.
+Quickly estimate coverage from the bam index.
 A bam index has 16KB resolution so that's what this gives, but it gives what appears to be a high-quality estimate in seconds per genome.

 The output is scaled to around 1.
 So a long stretch with values of 2 would be a duplication.
 This is useful as a quick QC to get coverage values across the genome.

+In our tests, we can estimate depth on chromosome 2 of a 60X genome for 45 samples in 1 minute.

 Usage
 =====